timonweb/Django-manage.py-anywhere/README.md

 # Django-manage.py-anywhere
 Run manage.py commands from any directory of your Django project.

+> NOTE: This tool doesn't need any further updates, so don't worry if you see that it hasn't got any updates recently.
+It doesn't need any.
+It just works with any Django version.
+Enjoy!

 # Installation is quick and simple
 One line installer:
 ```